Esri/arcgis-maps-sdk-java-samples/symbology/create-symbols-from-web-styles/README.md

-# Create symbol styles from service
+# Create symbols from web styles

 Display a map with an imagery basemap.